thkrdanubhav/AI-Research-Assistant-/README.md

 An Agentic AI research assistant that takes a topic as input and automatically generates structured research-style analysis using local LLM inference with Ollama and transformer-based NLP pipelines.

-Overview

-This project implements a multi-step reasoning workflow where the system:
+Overview : This project implements a multi-step reasoning workflow where the system:

-analyzes the given topic
+* Analyzes the given topic
-summarizes key information
+* Summarizes key information
-extracts structured insights
+* Extracts structured insights
-generates research-ready outputs
+* Generates research-ready outputs

 Designed as a lightweight GenAI system for automated literature understanding and knowledge synthesis.

-Tech Stack

-Python
-Ollama
-HuggingFace Transformers
-Prompt Engineering
+Tech Stack: Python ,Ollama, HuggingFace Transformers, Langchain , Langgraph and Prompt Engineering.

-Example Use Cases
+* Example Use Cases
 Automated topic exploration
 Literature review assistance
 Research report generation